-As online sportsbooks continue to open across the country in a wave of legal sports betting, that number is likely to continue to grow throughout the United States.
-NASCAR is ready for that continued expansion, too, thanks to its partnership with Genius Betting that has helped create a distinct real-time betting platform that allows for fan engagement unlike any other.
+As online sportsbooks continue to open across AZ, more and more bettors are beginning to place bets on motorsport events.
+NASCAR betting is ready for that continued expansion, too, thanks to its partnership with Genius Betting that has created a distinct real-time betting platform that allows for fan engagement unlike any other.

 What NASCAR has to offer sports bettors